Apply to Graduate School

 While some graduate schools have guidelines for the required personal statement, others do not.
 Make sure to read carefully, answer the question asked and stick to any length requirements given.
 If there are no guidelines for length, consider keeping your statement shorter (1–2 pages) as most admissions committees do not have the time to read something longer.

 This is your chance to highlight your writing skills and the only chance you have to demonstrate your passion for your chosen field of study.
 Write personally and use specific examples.
 Make sure to proofread and have someone else read your essay as well.
-The Career Services library also has several books with sample personal statements that may be helpful as you write your own.
+The Career Center library also has several books with sample personal statements that may be helpful as you write your own.

 - Academic influences - comment on the most inspiring writers/articles in your field of study, favorite professors and how they influenced you, best paper/project you ever wrote, single most important concept you learned in college.